- Early Start Home Page

 - Assign a service coordinator to assist the family through evaluation and assessment procedures.

-- Schedule and complete evaluations and assessments for the child's development.
+- Schedule and complete evaluations and assessments of the child's development.

-- If an infant or toddler is eligible for early intervention services, an Individual Family Service Plan (IFSP) will be developed that addresses the strengths, needs of the infant or toddler, parent concerns, and early intervention services.
+- If an infant or toddler is eligible for early intervention services, an Individual Family Service Plan (IFSP) will be developed that addresses the strengths, and needs of the infant or toddler, parental concerns, and early intervention services.

 - Identify early intervention services that are provided in the family home or other community settings.

 Early intervention services that are needed for each eligible infant or toddler are purchased or arranged by a regional center or a local education agency.

 There is no cost for evaluation, assessment and service coordination.
 Public or private insurance is accessed for medically necessary therapy services including speech, physical and occupational therapies.
 Services that are not covered by insurance will be purchased or provided by regional centers or local education agencies.